 It seems two distinct classes of Epiphone Les Pauls revealed themselves throughout this review.
 There's the PRO Les Paul.
-These are quality guitars for a great price, and even profession musicians can make use of them in recording and gigging situations.
+These are among the best electric guitars for intermediate players, but even professional musicians can make use of them in recording and gigging situations.

 While the Epiphone has always been a good alternative to Gibson, I think the gap is closer than ever with the Standard PRO and Custom PRO.

 My choice?
-I'd go with the Custom PRO in Alpine White, but I really love the Vintage Sunburst finish on the Standard PlusTop PRO too.
-I think I might need one of each of those in the not too distant future.
+I'd go with the Custom PRO in Alpine White, but I really love the sunburst finishes on the Standard PlusTop PRO too.
+I think I might need one of each of those in the not-too-distant future.